kssawicki/Udacity_MovieProject/README.md

 print (name_of_movie.storyline)
 ```

-**Make sure all modules are within the same folder on your computer and that file names are lowercase (trust me, I
+4. **Make sure all modules are within the same folder on your computer and that file names are lowercase (trust me, I
 felt like an idiot trying to link the modules using a different case: "Media" vs "media")**

-Lastly, remember to **import fresh_tomatoes** into the module of your instances of movies.
+5. Remember to **import fresh_tomatoes** into the module of your instances of movies.

+6. Once you have followed the above steps and saved both modules - "run" the program: "entertainment_center.py."

+To make sure the program has run properly, the generated HTML page should automatically pop up into your
+preferred broweser.

 ## License